yeoman/yeoman.io/app/codelab/run-unit-tests.md

 ## Update unit tests

 You’ll find unit tests scaffolded in the `src` folder, so open up **src/app/reducers/todos.spec.js**.
 This is the unit test for your Todos reducer.
-For example we get focus on the first test who verify the initial state. note: for windows User, you might need to add 127.0.0.1 localhost entry to your etc/hosts file due to a confguration in phantom, <a href="https://github.com/karma-runner/karma-phantomjs-launcher/issues/84">more information &raquo;</a>.
+For example we get focus on the first test who verify the initial state.
+(Note: on windows, you might need to [add `127.0.0.1 localhost` to your `etc/hosts` file](https://github.com/karma-runner/karma-phantomjs-launcher/issues/84).

 ```js
 it('should handle initial state', () => {